-The X7DA8/X7DAE has eight chassis/ system fan headers (Fan1 to Fan8), including two CPU Fans (Fans 7/8).
-(Note: all these fans are 4-pin fans.
-However, Pins 1-3 of the fan headers are backward compatible with the traditional 3-pin fans.)
+The X7DA8+/X7DAE+ has eight chassis/system fan headers (Fan1 to Fan8), including two CPU Fans (Fans 7/8).
+(Note: Pins 1-3 of a 4-pin fan headers are backward compatible with the traditional 3-pin fans.)
 See the table on the right for pin definitions.
-(The onboard fan speeds are controlled by Thermal Management via BIOS Hardware Monitor in the Advanced Setting.
-Note: Default: Disabled, when using Thermal Management setting, please use all 3-pin fans or all 4-pin fans on the motherboard.)
+The onboard fan speeds are controlled by Thermal Management via BIOS Hardware Monitor in the Advanced Setting.
+Note: Default: Disabled, When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans on the motherboard.)